Exploring the Robustness and Transferability of Patch-Based Adversarial Attacks in Quantized Neural Networks: Methodology

 \subsection{Gradient Alignment Across Bit Widths for Patch vs. Pixel-Level Attacks:}

 Analyzing gradient alignment between patch-based and pixel-level attacks can provide insight into why patch attacks exhibit high transferability in quantized models.
-Greater alignment for patches would suggest that their effectiveness is less impacted by the gradient alterations introduced by quantization, unlike pixel-level perturbations, which depend heavily on precise gradient information and thus experience a decline in effectiveness within quantized models.\\ \textbf{Objective: } To determine whether gradients associated with effective patch-based attacks exhibit stronger alignment between full-precision and quantized models compared to gradients for pixel-level adversarial perturbations.\\ \textbf{Method:} We generate gradients for both patch-based and pixel-level attacks on a 32-bit model and then measure the cosine similarity between these gradients and those on 8-bit, 4-bit, and 2-bit QAT models. \\ \textbf{Hypothesis 4:} If gradient alignment for patch attacks remains high across bit widths, it would suggest that patches are less affected by quantization-induced gradient misalignment, contributing to their robustness in quantized models.
+Greater alignment for patches would suggest that their effectiveness is less impacted by the gradient alterations introduced by quantization, unlike pixel-level perturbations, which depend heavily on precise gradient information and thus experience a decline in effectiveness within quantized models.\\ \textbf{Hypothesis 4:} If gradient alignment for patch attacks remains high across bit widths, it would suggest that patches are less affected by quantization-induced gradient misalignment, contributing to their robustness in quantized models.